It's no secret that more and more of us today are choosing to live at home with our parents well into our 20s.

 Right now I'm working at a startup, so it's just volunteering right now.
 The ceremony for my university graduation was last Friday.

 What's the worst part about living with your parents?

 I say it's not that far out of the city, but it is still kind of far out of the city.
-I can drive down but then you have to pay for parking, and sometimes traffic is awful.
+I can drive down, but then you have to pay for parking, and sometimes traffic is awful.
 And you know, privacy.
-I have the basement pretty much to myself, but my mom is a stay-at-home-mom, and my dad works from home too, so there's always people here.
+I have the basement pretty much to myself, but my mom is a stay-at-home-mom, and my dad works from home too, so there are always people here.
 Sometimes it's OK, but sometimes you just want to be alone.

 Are your parents pressuring you to move out?